ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 - [Intersection and Union Types with Java and Scala]({{site.baseurl}}/2025/03/05/intersection-and-union-types-with-java-and-scala.html)

-In this post we will investigate combining some ideas from functional programming with strong typing to produce robust expressive code that is more reusable.
+In this post we will combine some ideas from functional programming with strong typing to produce robust expressive code that is more reusable.

 In Java, we're accustomed to working with collections and streams, transforming data using `map`, `filter`, and other operations.
 But have you ever stopped to think about the underlying principles that make these operations possible?
-To those ends we will explore the concept of a "functor," a fundamental idea from category theory that sheds light on how we manipulate data within containers.
+To those ends we will explore the concept of a "functor", a fundamental idea from category theory that sheds light on how we manipulate data within containers.

 ## What's a Functor?